gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ![JPG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pa-8500-1988.jpg "Sharp PA-8500 (1988)")

-Thanks to a collector, [Akuji](https://www.reddit.com/r/OldHandhelds/comments/sr51ze/may_i_present_you_the_whole_family_of_sharp/), I was able to confirm that the Japanese PA-8500 device, released in 1988, contains emoji similar in design to those found on my PI-4000 and on the WD-A521.
+Thanks to a collector, [Akuji](https://www.reddit.com/r/OldHandhelds/comments/sr51ze/may_i_present_you_the_whole_family_of_sharp/), I was able to confirm that the Japanese PA-8500 device, released in 1988, contains emoji[^pa8500] similar in design to those found on my PI-4000 and on the WD-A521.
 When redrawing these it was obvious that all the Sharp emoji sets are based on the same master design.
 (I'd love to know more about the Sharp artwork if anybody knows anything.)

 ![PNG](https://cdn.gingerbeardman.com/images/posts/emoji-history-sharp-pa-8500-emoji-table-20-20.png#pa8500 "Emoji present on Sharp PA-8500 (1988)")
 {:.tofigure}